pluggdapps/pluggdapps/docs/configuration.rst

     this is an XMLHttpRequest, and the response will be more minimal; it shall not be a complete HTML page.

-html
-    Format exception in html and return back an interactive debug page as response.
+limit
+    Maximum number of trace back frames to display in the debug page.

 pluggdapps.commands
 -------------------

+description_width
+    Maximum width of description column.

 command_width
     Maximum width of command name column.

-description_width
-    Maximum width of description column.

 pluggdapps.confdoc